project-gauntlet/gauntlet/README.md

 Frontend is GUI module that uses [iced-rs](https://github.com/iced-rs/iced) as a GUI framework.
 It is run in the same process as a server.

 Plugins can create UI using [React](https://github.com/facebook/react).
-Server implements custom React Reconciler (similar to React Native) which renders GUI components to frontend.
+Plugin Runtime implements custom React Reconciler (similar to React Native) which renders GUI components to frontend.
-Server listens on signals from frontend, so when user opens view defined by plugin, frontend sends an open-view request.
+Plugin Runtime listens on signals from frontend, so when user opens view defined by plugin, frontend sends an open-view request.
-Server then receives it, runs React render and React Reconciler makes requests to the frontend containing information what actually should be rendered.
+Plugin Runtime then receives it, runs React render and React Reconciler makes requests to the frontend containing information what actually should be rendered.
 When a user interacts with the UI by clicking button or entering text into form, frontend sends events to server to see whether any re-renders are needed.

-Settings is a GUI application runs in separate process that communicates with server via gRPC using a simple request-response approach.
+Settings is a GUI application runs in separate process that communicates with server using a simple request-response approach.

-Simplified gRPC communication:
+Simplified communication:
 ![](docs/architecture.png)

 Components:
 ![](docs/architecture-blocks.png)

-Each component runs in a separate thread.
-Main thread is the thread that renders GUI.
-Each component has its own tokio runtime instance.

 Plugins (or rather its compiled state: manifest, js code and assets) are distributed via Git repository in `gauntlet/release` branch (similar to GitHub Pages).
 Which means there is no one central place required for plugin distribution.